John-Iliadis/PixelAdventure/README.md

 The download can be found in the releases section.
 The executable is in the bin folder.
 Else, the project can be easily built in Clion with CMake (SFML dependency required).

+## Player Actions

+- Use the arrow keys to run, jump, double jump, and wall slide.
+- Press escape to bring up the pause menu.
+- Can control audio and modify key bindings in the settings tab.

 ## Gameplay

 https://github.com/John-Iliadis/PixelAdventure/assets/124552848/7fea5dd1-6342-4a7a-bcb3-e99cc1cd14df